Recap: Game Of Thrones S 3 E 5 Kissed By Fire

 - No Medication for Me: Jaime refuses milk of the poppy as a painkiller while being treated by Qyburn.

-- The Oathbreaker: Jaime lets his angst pour out.
-Jon Snow breaks his vows to remain celibate, pushing him further into the wildling camp.
+- Jon Snow breaks his vows to remain celibate, pushing him further into the wildling camp.

 - Off with His Head!: Robb removes Lord Karstark's even more cleanly than his father killed the deserter in the first episode, and with an inferior weapon to boot.
 The music playing over this scene is "Pay the Iron Price," the same Psycho Strings we heard last season when Theon Greyjoy killed Rodrik Cassel after the capture of Winterfell.